oroinc/crm/Resources/doc/reference/javascript_widgets.md

 **Properties Description**

-* **formatter** - Instance of OroApp.Filter.NumberFormatter, this object is responsible for converting string to number and backward.
+* **formatter** - instance of OroApp.Filter.NumberFormatter, this object is responsible for converting string to number and backward;
-* **formatterOptions** - This value will be used as argument for OroApp.Filter.NumberFormatter.
+* **formatterOptions** - this value will be used as argument for OroApp.Filter.NumberFormatter.
 It contains next options:
-    * decimals: Integer - Number of decimals to display.
-Must be an integer.
+    * decimals: Integer - number of decimals to display.
+Must be an integer;
-    * decimalSeparator: String - The separator to use whendisplaying decimals.
+    * decimalSeparator: String - the separator to use whendisplaying decimals;
-    * orderSeparator: String - The separator to use to separator thousands.
+    * orderSeparator: String - the separator to use to separator thousands.
 May be an empty string.

 ###OroApp.Filter.SelectFilter